 Milia Removal at LAB Skin Clinic, Neutral Bay – Call 02 9909 3602…

-Milia removal at LAB Skin Clinic, Neutral Bay – Call 02 9909 3602 is a safe and painless method of removing these pesky outbreaks.
+Milia removal at LAB Skin Clinic, Neutral Bay, is a totally safe and painless method of removing these pesky outbreaks.

 A milium (singular) cyst is small, white bump that typically appears on the on the face, especially the nose, cheeks, eyelids and corners of the eyes.

 These cysts are often found in clusters and in these cases are called Milia.
 The cysts occur when keratin becomes trapped beneath the surface of the skin.
 Keratin is a strong protein that is typically found in skin tissues, hair, and nail cells.